kbmackenzie/kbmackenzie.xyz/static/mewlix/mewlix.md

 a - b   -- subtraction
 a * b   -- multiplication
 a / b   -- division
+a ^ b   -- exponentiation
 a % b   -- modulo (euclidean remainder! *not* like C's "%"!) a // b  -- "floor division"
 -a      -- negation

-not a   -- boolean negation (boolean 'not') a or b  -- boolean 'not' a and b -- boolean 'and'
+not a   -- boolean negation (boolean 'not') a or b  -- boolean 'or' a and b -- boolean 'and'

 -- ternary operator: